thirulak/Project8/README.md

 Inventory app1 - Udacity Google india challenge scholar android basics nanodegree Eigth project

 **Reference** :
-Created a repo for reference on how to add sqlite in an android app :
+Created a repo for further reference on how to add sqlite in an android app :
 https://github.com/thirulak/Sqlite_for_android (Based on Udacity Android Basics Nanodegree Course)